Picaazi/KidSat/README.md

 The resulting training and test data for our models will be stored in ```survey_processing/processed_data```.

 ### Satellite Imagery

+We now need to download the satellite imagery at each of the clusters in the DHS data.
+For this project we have typically used 10km x 10km images, this is partially due to the jitter of the DHS data.
+If you are lucky, someone will have done this for you, i.e safely stored on the MLGH google drive.
+Otherwise you will need to extract the coordinates for each of the clusters using ```geopandas``` on the geographic Shape files.
+These coordinates will need to be stored in a ```DataFrame``` with columns ```name, lat, lon``` where ```name``` is the cluster ID.

+To download these satellite images you will need to code a very short script utilising ```imagery_scraping/download_imagery.py```.
+Firstly, update the GEE project name in the config file ```imagery_scraping/config/google_config.json```.
+Then you only need to load the ```DataFrame``` mentioned above for each survey, and call the ```download_imagery()``` function from ```download_imagery.py```.
+GEE caps the number of requests to 3000 at a time, so you will need to run the script repeatedly in batches.

 ### Google Cloud